rodyherrera/Quantum/README.md

 It is important that you do this step, otherwise NO ONE will simply be able to use your application, including you.

 ## Deploying with Docker
+Before deploying to Docker, **make sure you have correctly configured the environment variables** associated with the client application as well as the backend server.

 When cloning the repository, inside the generated folder (root), you will discover the "docker-compose.yml" file, which will allow you to deploy both the backend and frontend servers using the command "docker-compose up -d --build ".
 ```bash
 # First, you must clone the repository.